-Ivy is also a great addition to the garden and your containers at this time of year.
+Ivy is also a great addition to the garden and your stone containers at this time of year.
 The flowers of this robust plant begin to blossom in autumn, providing nectar for pollinators.
 What’s more, ivy’s ruby red berries offer a calorie-rich source of food for garden birds as well.

 Providing fresh, clean water throughout autumn and winter will help your garden wildlife to thrive.